 Here’s our big A-to-Z list of all the FDA-approved drugs we have articles about that are used to treat various psychiatric and neurological conditions.
-These are all the US brand, generic, and branded generic1 names we know of, along with a few of the more-popular product/trade names used outside of the US.
+These are all the US brand and generic1, and some of the branded generic2 names we know of, along with a few of the more-popular product/trade names used outside of the US.
 The drugs should already be in alphabetical order by brand name.
-Clicking on the column heads for Generic Name/Active Ingredient2 and Class3 will sort the list by those columns, and you can switch between ascending and descending order.
+Clicking on the column heads for Generic Name/Active Ingredient3 and Class4 will sort the list by those columns, and you can switch between ascending and descending order.
 I also have the generic name in the brand column as many people will know only the generic name of a drug, especially some of the older ones.

 We also have pages that group based upon their class or what they treat: antidepressants, antiepileptic drugs/anticonvulsants, antipsychotics, headache & neuropathic pain medications, anxiolytics/anti-anxiety medications, and mood stabilizers.